VestimyApp/dummy_service/README.md

-# Consigliamy
+# Service

 ## Overview

-Consigliamy is Vestimy's heart, every outfit is generated using this algorithm.
+This is a dummy service